 The purpose of this item is to familiarize city boards and commissions on the Inclusionary Housing (IH) program, in preparation for upcoming code changes and updates to the program this year.
-It is anticipated that the Planning Board,

-Housing Advisory Board (HAB), and Affordable Housing Technical Review Group (TRG) will have opportunities to consider options for changes to the program and make recommendations to City Council as part of the public process anticipated to occur in the third quarter of 2023.
+It is anticipated that the Planning Board, Housing Advisory Board (HAB), and Affordable Housing Technical Review Group (TRG) will have opportunities to consider options for changes to the program and make recommendations to City Council as part of the public process anticipated to occur in the third quarter of 2023.

 Updating Boulder's Inclusionary Housing Ordinance was identified as a priority by City Council in 2022.
 The objective of this council priority is to encourage more permanently affordable middle-income housing in the city, incorporate program updates to address market conditions, and make changes to the Inclusionary Housing program in response to recent changes in state legislation.
 Council held a study session on the item on Oct.
 27, 2022.
 The purpose of the council study session was: (1) to review how affordable housing is financed and produced in Boulder; (2) to review progress to date on the affordable housing goal; and (3) to provide feedback on the upcoming IH update, including potential changes to increase middle income ownership opportunities.
-The staff memorandum to City Council can be found here, and the recording of the meeting can be found here, and the recording of the meeting can be found here, and the recording of the meeting can be found here.
+The staff memorandum to City Council can be found here, the study session summary can be found here, and the recording of the meeting can be found here.